( Disponible en anglais seulement )

-Nicole serves on the board of directors of the Western Canada chapter of the International Women’s Insolvency and Restructuring Confederation (IWIRC), she is also an active member of the Turnaround Management Association.
+Nicole serves on the WiAF Committee of the Canadian Finance and Leasing Association (CFLA).
+She is an active member of the Western Canada chapter of the International Women’s Insolvency and Restructuring Confederation (IWIRC), and the Turnaround Management Association.
 She is a frequent speaker on insolvency matters and priority issues.

 Réalisations professionnelles et leadership